Looking at Men’s Final Four, national championship game records

 - Freddie BanksAmerican basketball player

-Looking at Men’s Final Four, national championship game records originally appeared on NBC Sports Chicago
+Looking at Men’s Final Four, national championship game records originally appeared on NBC Sports Philadelphia

 Big-time players make big-time plays in big-time games.